claytonwgreen/Sudoku-Solver/README.md

 # Sudoku Solver

-Can either solve complete puzzle of give you a hint by giving you the number that belongs in a specific square
+Can either solve complete puzzle or give you a hint by giving you the number that belongs in a specific square

 ---